syncfusion-content/wpf-docs/wpf/SfDataGrid/Data-Binding.md

 ### Creating WPF Client Application

-To add Linq to SQL, create a new WPF application and add the SfDataGrid control in your application.
+To add LINQ to SQL, create a new WPF application and add the SfDataGrid control in your application.

-### Adding data model using Linq to SQL
+### Adding data model using LINQ to SQL

-To create data model using Linq to SQL in WPF project follow the below steps.
+To create data model using LINQ to SQL in WPF project follow the below steps.

 1. Right-click on your WPF project, select **Add** option and then click **New Item**.
 2. The **Add New Item** wizard appears, select **LINQ to SQL Classes** from the **Visual C**#.